-The JLG Student Note Competition is a writing competition open to only HLS students.
-The winner(s) will be published in the Summer 2015 issue of JLG.
-Feel free to ask our Student Writing Committee Co-Chairs, Victoria Abraham and Emma Scott, any questions you might have as you begin thinking about and writing your submission.
-They can be reached via email at email@example.com and firstname.lastname@example.org.
-Please submit all notes to email@example.com.
+The JLG Student Note Competition is a writing competition only open to HLS students.
+The winner(s) will be published in the Summer 2016 issue of JLG.
+Feel free to send any questions you have regarding this process to firstname.lastname@example.org.
+Once complete, please submit all notes to email@example.com.
 For instructions on submission materials, please see below.

 Q. What’s a Student Note?